 What we offer you

 The MBL-FU is a postgraduate master program in law (LL.M.).
 It lasts for one academic year.
-You will obtain in-depth, specialized knowledge on cutting-edge questions of International and European Competition and Regulatory Law.
+You will obtain in-depth knowledge on cutting-edge questions of European and International Competition and Regulatory Law.

-Our lecturers are high-ranking legal and economic academics as well as practitioners from all around the world – from officials of the European Commission and national authorities to attorneys from international law firms and multinational companies.
-Their classes cover a wide range of topics, from foundational theoretical and economic questions to all aspects of European and International competition law, to intellectual property and other crucial issues driving important sectors of today’s economy (digital platforms, telecommunications, energy, climate).
+Our lecturers are renowned legal and economic academics as well as practitioners from all around the world – from officials of the European Commission and national authorities to attorneys at international law firms and multinational companies.
+Their classes cover a wide range of topics, from foundational theoretical and economic questions to all aspects of European and international competition law, to intellectual property and other crucial issues driving important sectors of today’s (digital) economy.

-You will cover eight modules and write a master thesis.
+You will study seven modules and write a master thesis.
 Each module consists of in-class lectures, seminars and tutorials.
-They take place on Fridays and Saturdays and occasionally on Thursdays at the Department of Law.
+Classes are held on Fridays and Saturdays and occasionally on Thursdays at the Department of Law.
 Online study and work components complement and build upon these lectures.

 Freie Universität Berlin (FU) is one of eleven “Universities of Excellence” in Germany.
-Its network of libraries holds approximately 8 million media units, thereby providing you with the necessary resources for any academic endeavor.
+Its network of libraries holds approximately eight million media units, thereby providing you with the necessary resources for any academic endeavor.
 FU is one of the largest universities in Germany: 30,600 students are enrolled in over 150 degree programs.
-Its 15 departments and central institutes are spread out through the university campus.
-The university has over 100 partnerships with scholarly institutions around the world.
-15 percent of its student body come from abroad.
+The university's 15 departments and central institutes are spread out through the university campus.
+FU has over 100 partnerships with scholarly institutions around the world; 15 percent of its student body come from abroad.
+The university offers a wide range of extracurricular activities, from a varied university sports program to a host of different language courses.

 You will find the current course schedule in our download section.
 If you have any additional questions, you might want to check our FAQ.